spi1618/OpenHands/model-routing-things/evaluate-router/ROUTER_EVALUATION_README.md

 4. **Analyzes decisions** - Shows which models the router selected
 5. **Runs evaluation** - Evaluates the generated patches
 6. **Cleans up** - Stops the router server if it was started

+## Random Mode

+When `RANDOM_MODE=true` is set, the router server will ignore the fine-tuned router model and instead select models randomly from the available pool.
+This is useful for:

+- **Baseline comparison**: Compare router performance against random model selection
+- **Router debugging**: Test if issues are with the router model or the overall system
+- **Performance analysis**: Measure the impact of intelligent routing vs. random selection
+- **Load balancing**: Distribute requests randomly across available models

+**Note**: In random mode, the router server will not load the fine-tuned model, reducing memory usage and startup time.
+Additionally, trajectory truncation is skipped since the trajectory is not used for model selection, improving performance for long conversations.

 ## Output Files